Recognition of Seifert fibered spaces with boundary is in NP: Recognising circle bundles over surfaces with boundary is in NP

 \section{Recognising circle bundles over surfaces with boundary is in NP}

 \begin{lemma} Let $\mathcal{T}$ be a triangulation of the solid torus.
-Then there is a fundamental normal meridian disc in $\mathcal{T}$ and a normal curve in $\del \mathcal{T}$ of weight at most exponential in $|\mathcal{T}|$ that intersects the disc once. \end{lemma}
+There is a fundamental normal meridian disc in $\mathcal{T}$ and a normal curve in $\del \mathcal{T}$ that intersects the disc once and whose number of intersections with the edges of $\del\mathcal{T}$ is bounded by an exponential in $\norm{\mathcal{T}}$. \end{lemma}

-\begin{proof} Corollary 6.4 of~\cite{JacoTollefson} tells us that if $M$ is $\del$-irreducible then there is a vertex normal essential disc, and the only essential disc in $S^1\times D^2$ is the meridian disc.
+\begin{proof} Corollary 6.4 of~\cite{JacoTollefson} tells us that if $M$ is $\del$-irreducible then there is a fundamental normal essential disc, and the only essential disc in $S^1\times D^2$ is the meridian disc.
 Take a normal curve $\gamma$ in $\del \mathcal{T}$ that intersects this meridian disc once.
-If $\gamma = \alpha_1 + \alpha_2$ as a normal sum, then one of the $\alpha_i$ must also intersect the disc once, so there is a fundamental normal curve in the triangulation on the boundary that satisfies this property. \end{proof}
+If $\gamma = \alpha_1 + \alpha_2$ as a normal sum, then one of the $\alpha_i$ must also intersect the disc once, so there is a fundamental normal curve in the triangulation on the boundary that satisfies this property, which (as with fundamental normal surfaces) contains at most an exponential number of arcs in the size of the triangulation of $\del\mathcal{T}$ and hence in $\norm{\mathcal{T}}$. \end{proof}

 To determine the slope of curves in a torus we will need to compute their algebraic intersections quickly.
-A normal curve is not equipped with an orientation, so the algebraic intersection does not come with a sign; however, if we have more than two (non-disjoint) curves, then picking a sign for $i(\alpha, \beta)$ and $i(\beta, \gamma)$ determines that of $i(\alpha, \gamma)$.
+A normal curve is not equipped with an orientation, so the algebraic intersection does not come with a sign; however, if we have more than two (pairwise-intersecting) curves, then picking a sign for $i(\alpha, \beta)$ and $i(\beta, \gamma)$ determines that of $i(\alpha, \gamma)$.
 As in~\cite[\S6]{EricksonNayyeri}, we can represent an oriented normal curve by giving its algebraic intersection number with each (oriented) edge of the triangulation.
-We will use the following result to assign orientations to normal curves and then compute their algebraic intersections.
-Schaefer, Sedgwick and \v{S}tefankovi\v{c} use a similar approach to the one we use here in \S5.6 of~\cite{SedgwickNormalCurveAlgos}; the form of the result givenin ~\cite{EricksonNayyeri}, though, is most convenient for our purposes.
+We will use the following results to assign orientations to normal curves and then compute their algebraic intersections.

-\begin{prop}[Corollary 6.11~\cite{EricksonNayyeri}] Let $M$ be a compact 2-manifold with triangulation $T$.
+\begin{prop}[Corollary 6.11~\cite{EricksonNayyeri}] Let $M$ be a compact 2-manifold with triangulation $T$, containing $\norm{T}$ triangles.
 Let $\gamma$ be a connected normal curve in $T$, represented by its unsigned normal coordinates.
-There is an algorithm to compute the signed normal coordinates of some orientation of $\gamma$ in time polynomial in $|T|$ and $\log(s(\gamma))$, where $s(\gamma)$ is the number of normal arcs in $\gamma$. \end{prop}
+There is an algorithm to compute the signed normal coordinates of some orientation of $\gamma$ in time polynomial in $\norm{T}$ and $\log(s(\gamma))$, where $s(\gamma)$ is the number of normal arcs in $\gamma$. \end{prop}